CHRIST THE DELIVERER: EIGHT (EXCERPT OF BEHOLD MY SERVANT!)

 The method God is employing to fill the universe with the image of Christ is the creation of a company of brothers, of holy ones who themselves are the image of Christ.

 The Church, the Wife of the Lamb, the sons of God, the brothers of Christ—call the saints what you will, is the enlargement, the magnification of the image of Christ.
 The Church is the fullness, the completion of Christ.
 It is the Body of Christ.
 The Church is the Body of the Servant of the Lord.

-According to my earnest expectation and my hope, that in nothing I shall be ashamed, but that with all boldness, as always, so now also Christ shall be magnified in my body, whether it be by life, or by death.
+according to my earnest expectation and hope that in nothing I shall be ashamed, but with all boldness, as always, so now also Christ will be magnified in my body, whether by life or by death.
 (Philippians 1:20)

 In the disciples of Jesus the eternal moral law of God is magnified and made approachable and desirable to people.
 The disciples are God’s covenant—the new covenant—with the nations of the earth.

 The saints are the living epistles of the ministry of the apostles, written with the ink of the Holy Spirit of God, known and read by all people.
 The disciples are the light of the world, the salt of the earth.
 But not of themselves—it is because Christ is in them and with them.

 The Church, the Servant of the Lord, is the fulfillment of the original proclamation concerning man: “Be fruitful, and multiply, and replenish the earth.”
 This announcement points toward the day when the heavens and the earth are filled with the image of the Lord Jesus Christ, as expressed through His saints.